June 03, 2024

 Ghost Panther concludes and it's terrible.
 Seriously, it's just awful.

-Not long ago on the Inner Demons podcast I proclaimed that this was the worst Ghost Rider comic ever published, which was a bit of a harsh statement.
+On the Inner Demons podcast I proclaimed that this was the worst Ghost Rider comic ever published, which was a bit of a harsh statement.
 I mean, Cosmic Ghost Rider Destroys Marvel History disproved that claim almost immediately.
 So, while this isn't the worst that doesn't mean it's good.
-In truth its a hodge podge of elements that only serve to distract from the whole.
+In truth its a hodgepodge of elements that only serve to distract from the whole.

 The artwork is less than impressive as well.
 I still wonder if Jefte Palo was under some kind of deadline crunch because this is much more sloppy than his usual work.
 He's always relied on heavy blacks, but here the figures are nothing but blobby silhouettes on flat colors in place of any backgrounds.
 I do like his Ghost Panther, who claws wildly in the air like an animal, but that's about the only positive.